-MACRA has fallen short of supporting physicians moving into alternative payment models While MACRA was designed to shift financial incentives away from fee-for-services (FFS) payment into alternative payment models, the aforementioned decreases in FFS payments under the Medicare physician fee schedule have inhibited most physician practices from making the necessary investments that would allow them to successfully move into alternative payment models
+MACRA has fallen short of supporting physicians moving into alternative payment models.

+While MACRA was designed to shift financial incentives away from FFS payment into alternative payment models, the aforementioned decreases in FFS payments under the Medicare physician fee schedule have inhibited most physician practices from making the necessary investments that would allow them to successfully move into APMs.

 MACRA requires CMS to apply payment adjustments to Medicare Part B fee-for-service payments based on an eligible clinician's (EC) performance in the Merit-based Incentive Payment System (MIPS).
 ECs with a MIPS final score above the performance threshold receive a positive adjustment while those below the threshold receive a negative adjustment.
 The adjustments must be budget neutral - meaning the positive adjustments are equal to the negative adjustments.
 As such, both the positive and negative adjustments are made on a sliding scale with the exception that those in the bottom quartile automatically receive the maximum negative adjustment for the year.
 The statute also included \$500 million to provide an additional positive adjustment to those who meet a higher threshold, referred to as the exceptional performance threshold.
-The funding for the exceptional performer adjustment will end after the 2022 performance year.
+However, the exceptional performance bonus ended after the 2022 performance year.

 The maximum adjustment gradually increased over the first few years of the program before reaching ±9 percent in 2022, where it will remain for all subsequent years.
 The payment adjustments to date have not supported or outweighed the burden of participating in MIPS.
 The scoring policies combined with the necessary exceptions to account for the COVID-19 pandemic allowed most physicians to avoid a negative adjustment.
 As a result, the positive adjustments have been minimal.
 The maximum positive adjustment for payment year 2022 was 1.88%, which is well below the potential maximum adjustment of 9%.
-The majority of the adjustment came from the exceptional performance funds.
-Since the exceptional performance funds are expiring, the positive payment adjustments are likely to decrease.
+The majority of the adjustment came from the exceptional performance bonus.
+Since the exceptional performance bonus has expired, the positive payment adjustments are likely to decrease.
 However, it is important to note that, while most physicians have met or exceeded the MIPS performance threshold, physicians in small and rural practices consistently have lower than average MIPS scores.
 As the performance threshold increases, it will become more difficult for small and rural practices to avoid a negative adjustment.

 MACRA may also negatively impact health equity by undervaluing the care delivered by those physicians caring for the most complex and challenging patient populations.
-Research has shown that physicians who participated in the Merit-based Incentive Payment System (MIPS) and serve a higher proportion of dual-eligible patients have significantly lower MIPS scores compared to other physicians.
+Research has shown that physicians who participated in the MIPS and serve a higher proportion of dual-eligible patients have significantly lower MIPS scores compared to other physicians.
 As a result, physicians caring for larger proportions of patients with higher social risk receive greater negative payment adjustments.
-Penalizing practices caring for patients at higher social risk means practices have fewer resources to meet their patients' needs or make the investments that would allow them to transition to an alternative payment model (APM).
+Penalizing practices caring for patients at higher social risk means practices have fewer resources to meet their patients' needs or make the investments that would allow them to transition to an APM.
 Furthermore, the budget neutral requirement for MIPS requires the negative adjustments to fund the positive adjustments and creates a "reverse Robinhood effect," where resources from those caring for less affluent patients is transferred to those caring for more affluent patients.
 This gap will only become more pronounced as the program progresses and the MIPS performance threshold continues to increase.
 Ultimately, MIPS merely perpetuates the flaws of the value-based modifier program and exacerbates resource disparities rather than helping practices transition to payment models that more adequately support equitable, high-quality care.